notjoao1/rho-exchange-rate/README.md

 ## TODOs

 (above -> higher priority)
-- Rate limiting/auth - the plan is simple - user/password sign up + users have an API key + we rate limit on API key with Spring Filters after validating the API keys actually exist.
 - Unit tests
 - Swagger documentation
 - `Dockerfile` requires that the JAR file is already built, need to automate it so that running the whole system from scratch is as simple as running a single docker compose command